vikrant-jadhav-github/url_shortner/readme.md

 I have mentioned the requirements.txt to install all the necessary modules which you would need to run the server.
 </li>
 <li>
-Run pip install -r requirements.txt to install all the modules in one go, if you get some issues for some modules then you can install individually as well.
+Run pip install -r requirements.txt to install all the modules in one go, if you get some issues for some modules then you can install individually as well. (make sure to use pip3 or pip according to your version)
 </li>
 <li>
 After installing modules, run this commands step by step